 Receptive language disorder means a child has difficulties understanding what is said to them.
-Other names for receptive language disorder include central auditory processing disorder and comprehension deficit.
-In most cases the child also has an expressive language disorder, which means they have trouble using spoken language.
+Another name for receptive language disorder is language comprehension deficit.
+In most cases, the child also has an expressive language disorder, which means they have trouble using spoken language.
 Hearing tests are required to make sure the problems aren't caused by hearing loss.
 Treatment options include speech–language therapy.

 It is estimated that between three and five per cent of children have a receptive or expressive language disorder, or a mixture of both.
-Other names for receptive language disorder include central auditory processing disorder and comprehension deficit.
+Another name for receptive language disorder is language comprehension deficit.
 Treatment options include speech–language therapy.

 Symptoms of receptive language disorder

 There is no standard set of symptoms that indicates receptive language disorder, since it varies from one child to the next.
 However, symptoms may include:

 - not seeming to listen when they are spoken to

 - appearing to lack interest when storybooks are read to them

 - parroting words or phrases of things that are said to them (echolalia)

 - language skills below the expected level for their age.